eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/workspace.rst

 * The subscribed topic name and domain number.
 * Whether the pane was active (streaming) or paused when saved.
 The topic entity ID is not used for restoration since it is volatile; the pane is reconnected by topic name and domain on load.
+* Any :ref:`custom image topic mappings <image_pane_custom_topic>` defined in the session (the mode and the field-path or fixed-value mapping for each configured topic).
+Mappings are restored globally and re-validated against each topic's type when it is next used, so custom-mapped image panes reopen correctly even before their topic is rediscovered.

 :ref:`Spy Panes <dockable_spy_pane>`